jonathanhogg/flitter/docs/tutorial.md

 so that we get a constantly moving spectrum shadow.
 We've increased the offset to `100` so that the effect is more apparent.

-As a final flourish for this example, let's make the 3D shadow fade into the
+As a further flourish, let's make the 3D shadow fade into the distance:
-distance:

 ```{code-block} flitter
 :emphasize-lines: 5,6